 At the top of the back page are fields for contact information of the patient representative (if applicable), and for the health care professional who prepared the form, and the date the form was prepared.
 This field is followed by directions for completing, reviewing, and revoking MOST.

-The last section of MOST contains fields for updated review of the MOST.
-For MOST to be in effect, it has to have been either issued or reviewed within the past year (see next section for a more detailed explanation).
+The last section of MOST contains fields for updated review of the MOST (see next section for a more detailed explanation).

 If any changes are made to sections A, B, C, D, or E, that MOST should be voided and a new MOST should be issued.
 MOST can be voided by checking “form voided” under “outcome of review” on the back of the form, or by writing VOID in large letters across Sections A through E. A MOST that is destroyed or lost is not effective.